4C-multiphysics/4C/doc/readthedocs/introduction_solvers.rst

 The main drawback is that one has to provide a number of parameters, which are crucial for a fast and correct solution.

-Contrary to the direct solver, the matrix inverse is not needed.
+Contrary to the direct solver, the matrix must not be factorized.
 Instead, this solution method solves the equation :math:`\mathbf{A} x_k = b`  with an initial guess :math:`x_0 (k=0)` and an iteration

 .. math::